Disability Workforce Support Project

-This project is funded by the National Disability Insurance Scheme (NDIS) to develop and deliver educational material.
-It will assist Tasmanian health professionals in providing support for people with a disability who have experienced sexual assault.
+This project is funded by the Australian Government Department of Social Services (DSS) to develop and deliver educational resources and training across Tasmania.
+It will assist Tasmanian clinicians and disability support workers to better support people with a disability who have experienced sexual assault.

-The project will develop a toolkit utilising a holistic approach for medical and allied health professionals, frontline workers and community organisations to create awareness, train and educate on how to recognise and response to disclosure of sexual assault.
-The way in which disclosures are responded to can make a difference to survivors and can be distressing for families and carers.
+The project has a comprehensive toolkit to create awareness and educate the workforce to respond to disclosures of sexual assault in a trauma-informed way.
+The way in which disclosures are responded to can make a real difference to the experience of survivors, their families and carers.
 It is important for them to know that help is available.

 High School Consent and Respect Program

 The High School Consent and Respect Program is a program developed by Laurel House assisting young people to develop a better understanding of healthy and unhealthy behaviour around sex and respect.
 The program is designed to:

 - encourage young people to think reflectively about their own use of sexual language and how to respond respectfully